jacobproffer/defend-the-outpost/README.md

 # SITREP

-Source code and assets for The SITREP, a collection of aerial snapshots from the MQ-9 Reaper drone in ARMA 3.
+Source code and assets for The SITREP, a collection of high quality ARMA 3 wallpapers.

 ## Build Tasks